Most cooks have a favourite pie recipe somewhere in their arsenal.

-Well this recipe ticks all of those boxes!
+Well, this recipe ticks all of those boxes with ease.
 It has a light, flaky texture, it is easy to work with, and it won’t break when you cook it.
 It also tastes great with a sweet or a savoury filling.

 The fine almond flour is ideal for making this great pastry, which you can create with or without a food processor or blender.

 Is you Blender getting a bit slow?
 Or maybe you need a more powerful model?
 Click here for all the latest designs and their prices.